djm87/Twin-Analysis/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/djm87/Twin-Analysis/blob/master/LICENSE)[![Github all releases](https://img.shields.io/github/downloads/Naereen/StrapDown.js/total.svg)](https://github.com/djm87/Twin-Analysis/releases/)

 ## Summary
+To perform quantitative twin analysis each twinned grain fragment reconstructed from EBSD scans needs to have properties of twin type, generation, and the parent grain (pretwinned ).
+For small volume fractions of twins this is a trivial task; however, for highly twinned or deformed scans the task becomes non-trival.

-The objective of this project was to recreate and improve on the descriptions of twin analysis presented in [graph theory](https://link.springer.com/article/10.1007/s40192-018-0106-y) and [hierarchy](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2818.2009.03343.x) based twin analysis methodologies using an open source toolset.
+The objective of this project is to recreate and improve on the descriptions of twin analysis presented in [graph theory](https://link.springer.com/article/10.1007/s40192-018-0106-y) and [hierarchy](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2818.2009.03343.x) based twin analysis methodologies using an open source toolset.
+MTEX was chosen for its extensive high level toolsets in orientation analysis, EBSD, and texture.
+Unfortunately this also means you need Matlab to use the source code provided here.

-Add publication link and archived DOI link here.
+Please cite our recent paper on hiearchial twinning in Ti if you use this code. added publication link and archived DOI link here.

 ## Getting started
 Look at the [wiki](https://github.com/djm87/Twin-Analysis/wiki) for examples and technical documentation.